rakutentech/ios-remote-config/CONTRIBUTING.md

 If you find a bug in the source code, or want to make a suggestion, you can help us by submitting an issue to our GitHub Repository.
 Even better, you could submit a Pull Request.

+**Considering making your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ## Pull Requests

 1. Fork the project